vinzaceto/madeInChain/README.md

 ![alt Waller icon](https://github.com/vinzaceto/madeInChain/blob/master/Waller/Waller/Assets.xcassets/AppIcon.appiconset/wallerIcon-83.5%402x.png)

-Developed for education purpose at _Apple Developer Academy_, Naples
+Waller is a prototype iOS app developed for educational purpose at _Apple Developer Academy_, Naples

+This app allow users to exchange and save Bitcoin in a very easy way.
+Waller is inspired in design to Wallet, the system iOS app to manage cards, ticket, ect.

+This app works on Bitcoin Testnet: this allows users to test the app and the bitcoin protocol in a safe way.

+**To use it, you need to get some testnet bitcoin from a faucet.**